AppliedConsciousnessLab/GSS-by-ACL/README.md

 This ordering is non-negotiable.

 ---

+### Licensing Scope

+All materials contained within the GSS101 layer, including appendices. hyken happiness index and child safety frameworks such as Janice, are licensed under CC BY 4.0.

+Advanced implementations, enforcement systems, and extended frameworks may exist outside this repository and are not included under this license.

+---

 ## Support GSS by ACL

 GSS by ACL is free and open for the world.